fbpx

 How To Make A Grid In Photoshop (3 Easy Ways)

-There are multiple ways to create a grid in Photoshop, such as using one temporarily for alignment purposes or to add as a grid pattern to your project.
-Regardless of what you need to make a grid for, you’re going to learn about it here.
+There are multiple ways to make a grid in Photoshop, such as temporarily using one for alignment purposes or adding it as a grid pattern to your project.
+Regardless of what you need to make a grid for, you’ll learn about it here.

 Let’s start things off by creating a temporary grid to use as guidelines for positioning or straightening layers in your project.

 Because this is just a temporary overlay to help with positioning, you won’t need to worry about the grid showing up in your exported project.
-It will just sit over your canvas while you work to help you line up the different elements.
 You can remove the grid lines at any point.

 If you want to change the grid’s appearance, head to Edit > Preferences (Win) or Photoshop > Preferences (Mac) and select Guides, Grid & Slices